App-vNext/Polly/docs/migration-v8.md

 > [!NOTE]
 > Please read the comments in the code carefully for additional context and explanations.

+## Polly or Polly.Core package

+When you do your migration process it is recommended to follow these steps:

+- Upgrade the `Polly` package version from 7.x to 8.x
+  - Your previous policies should run smoothly without any change
+- Migrate your V7 policies to V8 strategies one-by-one gradually
+  - Test your migrated code in a QA environment before publishing your changes into production
+- After you have migrated all your legacy Polly code then switch to [`Polly.Core`](https://www.nuget.org/packages/Polly.Core)

 ## Migrating execution policies

 This section describes how to migrate from execution policies (i.e. `IAsyncPolicy`, `ISyncPolicy`) to resilience pipelines (i.e. `ResiliencePipeline`, `ResiliencePipeline<T>`).